influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/functions.md

 The query returns the area under the curve (in minutes) for the field values associated with each field key that stores numerical values in the `h2o_feet` measurement.
 The `h2o_feet` measurement has on numerical field: `water_level`.

-#### Example 4: Calculate the integral for the field values associated with each field key that matches a regular expression and specify the unit option
+#### Calculate the integral for the field values associated with each field key that matches a regular expression and specify the unit option

 ```sql
 > SELECT INTEGRAL(/water/,1m) FROM "h2o_feet" WHERE "location" = 'santa_monica' AND time >= '2015-08-18T00:00:00Z' AND time <= '2015-08-18T00:30:00Z'